krishaamer/green-filter-research/research/introduction.md

 Consumer lifestyle contributes to environmental destruction.
 Ellen MacArthur Foundation, Material Economics (2019) models show 45% of CO2 equivalent emissions come from our daily shopping, produced by companies that make the products we consume.

--   A survey of 1.2 million people by United Nations showing the percentage of people agreeing climate change is an **emergency** “The Peoples’ Climate Vote \| United Nations Development Programme” (n.d.)
+-   A survey of 1.2 million people by United Nations showing the percentage of people agreeing climate change is an **emergency** Anon. (n.d.a)

 | Age     | Percent |
 |---------|---------|